openshift/origin/docs/proposals/central-segmented-registry.md

           name: docker-registry
         subsets:
           - addresses:
-              - IP: test-registry.example.com
+              - IP: docker-registry-test.apps.example.com
             ports:
               - port: 443
                 name: docker-registry

 ### Managing Authorization

 Cross-cluster authorization is a significant challenge.
 Automating or synchronizing cross-cluster authorization is ultimately desired.
+Until that can be achieved, manual processes may need to bridge the gap.

 **Deployments**

-Initially, basic functionality should enable a cluster administrator to configure a service account with pull access to the appropriate registry environment so deployments "just work".
+Initially, a cluster administrator configures a service account with pull access to the appropriate registry environment so deployments "just work".
 This service account would have access to *all images* in the central registry irregardless of the environment.
 We are relying on each cluster registry service object to prevent pulling images from unintended environments.
 Additional engineering work would be required if restricting pulling images is required.
-See "Builds" topic.

 **Builds**